 Those are among the topics we covered at the fourth annual McGraw Symposium at the CUNY Graduate School of Journalism at the City University of New York.
-Top editors Gerard Baker, editor-in-chief of the Wall Street Journal, Sally Buzbee, executive editor of the Associated Press, Alan Murray, chief content officer of Time Inc., and Josh Tyrangiel, executive vice president of Vice News discuss the state of the industry.
+Top editors Gerard Baker, editor-in-chief of the Wall Street Journal, Sally Buzbee, executive editor of the Associated Press, Alan Murray, chief content officer of Time Inc., and Josh Tyrangiel, executive vice president of Vice News joined us to discuss the state of the industry.
 We talked about how they’re tackling these challenges, transforming their newsrooms and, perhaps most important, where they see opportunities ahead despite the media tumult.

 Gerard Baker, Wall Street Journal, Editor-in-Chief

 Sally Buzbee, Executive Editor, Associated Press